Ssoklv/ScriptManager/README.md

 - **Localization mode**: Changes the localization policy for all Read-type nodes within your selection.
 Select a part of the script, choose a Localization mode, press "Update mode".
 - **GPU usage**: Buttons for disabling/enabling "use GPU if available" option for nodes within your selection.

-### 2. Render Switch
+### 2. "Render Switch"

-The Render Switch feature simplifies the process of switching between different render outputs within your script.
-This is particularly useful when dealing with multiple render layers or passes.
+The Render Switch feature simplifies the process of switching between different streams within your script before sending it to render.
+This is particularly useful when dealing with compute-heavy nodes or passes.
 Key functionalities include:

-- **Output Selection**: Easily switch between various render outputs, such as beauty, ambient occlusion, and depth passes, without manually reconnecting nodes.
-- **Render Settings Management**: Store and manage different render settings, enabling quick adjustments based on your compositing needs.
-- **Batch Rendering**: Automate the rendering process for multiple outputs, reducing the time spent on manually initiating renders.
-- **Independent Operation**: Designed to operate independently of other nodes, ensuring high portability and ease of use across various projects.
+- **Render Mode**: Easily switch which variable is used for all Render Switch nodes: `$gui` or `nuke.executing`. `$gui` is used with Render farm, while `nuke.executing` is an option for local calculations
+- **Switch Color**: Select the color of all Render Switch nodes in your script.
+Pick a color and press `Update Switch Color`
+- **Bookmarks**: Add or delete all the switches from "Bookmarks" list.

+To start working with Render Switch system, press `Create first switch`.
+Copy the created node and paste it throughout your script.
+Each switch has `Stop tracking` & `Resume tracking` buttons.
+If you stop tracking a certain switch, it's current state will no longer be altered by the main "Render Switch" tab

 ### 3. Backdrops System